Footprint: Footprints in detective work

 The print left behind at a crime scene can give vital evidence to the perpetrator of the crime.
 Shoes have many different prints based on the sole design and the wear that it has received – this can help to identify suspects.
 Photographs or castings of footprints can be taken to preserve the finding.
 Analysis of footprints and shoeprints is a specialist part of forensic science.

 Some detective work is relatively immediate, with criminals being tracked by the footprints they left in the snow leading from the crime scene to their home or hiding place.
 This is usually reported as a humorous story in news publications.

-Footprints can also allow the detective to find the approximate height from, footprint and shoeprint.
-The Foot tends to be approximately 15% of the person's average height.
+Footprints or shoeprints can also allow the detective to find approximate heights.
+The foot tends to be approximately 15% of the person's average height.
 Individualistic characteristics of the footprints like numerous creases, flatfoot character, horizontal and vertical ridges, corns, deformities etc. can help the forensic scientist in cases pertaining to criminal identification.
 In some forensic cases, the need may also arise to estimate body weight from the size of the footprints.

-Footprints have been shown to have determine the height and the sex of the individual.
+Footprints have been shown to have determined the height and the sex of the individual.